flyisland/gitaly/doc/raft.md

 the one-to-one relationship.

 The `raftmgr.Manager` oversees all Raft activities for a Raft group member.
 Internally, etcd/raft assigns an integer **Node ID** to a Raft group member.
-The Node ID does not change throughout the life cycle of a group member.
+The Node ID does not change throughout the lifecycle of a group member.

 When a partition is bootstrapped for the first time, the Raft manager initializes the `etcd/raft` state machine, elects itself as the initial leader, and persists all Raft metadata to persistent storage.
 Its internal Node ID